 Signs must be posted at each of the primary staff and student entrances to inform all students, staff and visitors:

-All schools – public, private, parochial, and independent – much complete the School Site Specific Protection Plan (SSSPP), have it approved by Public Health, and train staff in all protocols prior to being allowed to reopen for in-person instruction.
+Yes, all schools – public, private, parochial, and independent – must complete the School Site Specific Protection Plan (SSSPP), have it reviewed by Public Health, and train staff in all protocols prior to being allowed to reopen for in-person instruction.

 If a student or staff member tests positive for COVID-19, the following things should occur:

-- The person is sent home to isolate per Public Health Guidance.
+- The person either stays home or will be sent home to isolate per Public Health Guidance.

-- Families of the student/staff are quarantined and should pursue testing through their health care provider, local community clinic, or Marin Public Health.
+- Families and household members of the student/staff are quarantined and should pursue testing through their health care provider, local community clinic, or Marin Public Health.

-- Student families and Staff of the affected cohort are notified by phone call and letter.
+- Student families and Staff of the affected cohort are notified by either a phone call or letter.

 - The respective student/staff member’s classroom is closed for 14 days from the last known exposure.
 However, the rest of the school remains OPEN.

-Students and staff should NOT come to school when:
+Students and staff should NOT come to school:

-- If they had close contact with a person who tested positive for COVID-19 (e.g., relative, friend), they must stay at home and quarantine for 14 days after their last contact with the person who has COVID-19.
+- If they had close contact with a person who tested positive for COVID-19 (e.g., relative, friend).
+If your child has had close contact with someone who has tested positive for COVID19, they must stay at home and quarantine for 10 days after their last contact with the person who has COVID-19.

 - Students with known underlying health conditions may be at increased risk of severe illness.
-These health conditions may include Diabetes (Type I and II), immune system deficiencies, or chronic respiratory conditions.
+These health conditions may include diabetes (Types I and II), immune system deficiencies, or chronic respiratory conditions.
 If your child has a chronic health condition, please consult with your child’s healthcare provider to determine if/when it is safe to attend school.